-Avocados are rich in healthy omega-3 fatty acids which have an array of health benefits for our bodies.
+Avocados are rich in healthy fatty acids which have an array of health benefits for our bodies.
 The essential fatty acids DHA and EPA may help to improve brain function, regulate vision, and contribute to normal heart function.
 Not only this, but they are also used as ‘taxis’ to ferry hormones around the body, including the libido-charging testosterone in men and women.
-For an extra boost of healthy fats, slice chunks of avocado into your salad or onto your morning toast, drizzle over virgin olive oil and add flakes of wild salmon.
+For an extra boost of healthy fats, slice chunks of avocado into your salad or onto your morning toast, drizzle over the virgin olive oil and add flakes of wild salmon.

 3. Wild Salmon

-Full of healthy fatty acids to support hormones and libido.
+Full of healthy omega-3 fatty acids to support hormones and libido.
 Mix with horseradish and plain yoghurt to make a salmon pate for a quick mood supporting snack.

 Full of protein, minerals such as magnesium, and B Vitamins needed to produce anti-anxiety brain chemicals including GABA.
 Use an alternative to rice or wheat pasta for managing anxiety and stress.